CANNABIS CORNER TRANSCRIPTS: March 17, 2015

 year, the Colorado Springs clothing label has expanded sales into

-Denver, been featured in Los Angeles fashion magazines, and set up an
+Denver, been featured in Los Angeles fashion magazines, and set up

 office on East Platte Avenue.